MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 Power BI template files can improve efficiency and help people learn during the normal course of their work.
 A few ways that template files are helpful include:

-- Reports can use examples of good visualization practices.
+- Reports can use examples of good visualization practices
-- Reports can incorporate organizational branding and design standards.
+- Reports can incorporate organizational branding and design standards
-- Datasets can include the structure for commonly used tables, like a date table.
+- Datasets can include the structure for commonly used tables, like a date table
-- Helpful DAX calculations can be included, like a year-over-year (YoY) calculation.
+- Helpful DAX calculations can be included, like a year-over-year (YoY) calculation
-- Common parameters can be included, like a data source connection string.
+- Common parameters can be included, like a data source connection string
-- An example of report and/or dataset documentation can be included.
+- An example of report and/or dataset documentation can be included

 > [!NOTE]
 > Providing templates not only saves your content creators time, it also helps them move quickly beyond a blank page in an empty solution.